 Continuing to learn new things such as other programming languages

 Improving your efficiency with what you already do

-Continue to learn and master design patterns
+Continue to learn and controller design patterns

 Being a part of the local, and online, programming community.

 Every programming language has been written by people who have formed their own opinions of what would best make that programming language.
 This includes different design philosophies and advantages or disadvantages.
 So when you learn a programming language you are also learning a way of thinking designed by the author of the language.
 Programming languages are diverse just as people are so when you take the time to learn a new programming language you are growing in understanding by taking on new ways of thinking.
 Many of these things you learn from new languages can be applied across other languages.
 So learning other languages makes you better at the language(s) you're already good at.

 One of the tell-tale sign of controllery is efficiency in writing software.
 There are several layers of efficiency.
 The first and most important is thinking through design before implementing it or changing it.
 In other words work smarter, not harder.
 When you work with an aspect of design you've done many many times before then the efficiency is evident as you can just jump right in and implement what you're so familiar with.

 Another aspect of efficiency is how quickly you navigate and enter your code.
 This is more than just speed with a keyboard or mouse, this mostly comes down to controllering the tools of your trade such as command line applications and your editor's tool suite.
 Then there are procedural efficiencies, the steps you take in writing software, such as Test Driven Development (TDD) which directly influence the end result design.
 Every single one of these efficiency techniques can be learned and honed towards perfection by making a kata out of it.
 A kata is a detailed pattern of movements, or steps, to be practiced to help make the ideal form/practice become natural and efficient to do at will.
 To improve in efficiency you must be deliberate in practicing them as you would a kata.